NoChCl/pygameRisk/README.md

     2: All players start with 3(?) countrys(tbd), all other counteries are "neutral" countries def neutral country:
-            country that WILL NOT attack you, but will act as a normal player and and will start with 2(?) defending troops when attacked
+            Neutral player is a country that WILL NOT attack you, but will act as a normal player Neutral player will start with 2(?) defending troops when attacked

 Order for turns IN ALL ASPECTS OF GAME will be alphebetical by color/team name